Why Your Facebook ROAS Dropped Suddenly on Your Ads

 0:00 Listen to audio podcast

-Facebook ROAS Dropped
+Facebook Roas Dropped

 One of the most important metrics to monitor when you're running paid ads is your return on ad spend.
 It's all great to cut ad costs, and it's fine to look at the amount of money and conversions you've made, but without monitoring how those numbers work together, you won't be able to analyze how much money you're actually making.
 It's simply your return on investment.